eliemichel/OpenMfx/README.md

 ## Contributing

 This document currently is a draft.
 Feel free to give some feedback through the GitHub [issues](https://github.com/eliemichel/OpenMeshEffect/issues) of this repository.

+## Current limitations

+Some limitations that we need to address while designing the standard:

+ - It must be possible to declare and attach arbitrary attributes to points, vertices and faces.
+ - Custom strides must be possible in data arrays in order to minimize the need for hosts to re-layout data when invoking the effects.

 ## History